-This course will provide the student with the knowledge and skills necessary to perform Windows server pre- and post-installation, along with the skills necessary to perform day to day maintenance on Windows server.
-At the completion of the course, the student should be able to create and administer user and group accounts. troubleshoot login problems, setup and administer permissions for files and folders, set and administer printers and administer the NT server and workstations OS in real world situation.
+This course will provide the student with the knowledge and skills necessary to perform Windows server pre- and postinstallation, along with the skills necessary to perform day to day maintenance on Windows server.
+At the completion of the course, the student should be able to create and administer user and group accounts. troubleshoot login problems, setup and administer permissions for files and folders, set and administer printers and administer the Windows server and workstations OS in real world situation.
 The student should be prepared after completion of the class with additional study to take the Windows Server MCSE exam.
-Prerequisite: NET 100, IFT 110, COM 121.
+Prerequisite: NET 100, NET 105, COM 121.
+(Fall)

-(Fall

-NET 130 Installation and Maintenance of PC's 3
+NET 125 Installation and Maintenance of PC Hardware

-This course will give the students hands-on experience with every component of the personal computer.
-The student will install such devices as hard drives, memory CPU chips, printers, expansion board, and cd-rom drives.
-The student will also install and configure Windows, virus software, modems, multimedia devices, and dial up networking to connect to a local ISP.
-Because service technicians find that being well versed in technical aspects in not enough in today's job market, this course will also address other responsibilities of the PC technician.
-After completion of the course the student will be prepared to sit for an A+ certification exam.
-Prerequisite: IFT 100, IFT 110
+This course will give the student hands-on experience with every component of the personal computer.
+The student will install such devices as hard drives, memory, CPU chips, printers, expansion boards, storage devices, network interface cards, modemsand mutlimedia devices.
+In addition, the student will learn to diagnose, troubleshoot and repair hardware devices.
+Because service technicians find that being well-versed in technical aspects in not enough in today's job market, this course will also address other responsibilities of PC technicians.
+After completion of the course, the student will be prepared for a CompTIA's A+ Core Hardware certification exam.
+Prerequisite: IFT 100, IFT 110.
+(Spring)

-NET 200 Network Technologies & Troubleshooting 3
+NET 200 Network Technologies & Troubleshooting

 This course will provide the foundation for both concepts and terminology of communications and networking needed to pursue advanced data communication courses or advanced networking courses.
 Projects will be provided to help students solidify and apply their knowledge.
-Prerequisite: NET 100, NET 110, or NET 120.
-(Winter)
+Prerequisite: NET 110, NET 120.